Table of Contents

 Major Pros and Cons of the 5G technology: The launch of analog cellular phones in the 1980s began a trend of rapid evolutions in radio technologies.
 The 1G mobile network-enabled users to make phone calls which were then replaced by the 2G mobile network.
 With technological advancements, we reached the fourth generation of the mobile network that has enabled us to do so much at a good speed.
 The 4G network enabled live gaming, faster streaming, and more internet data.

-The internet has become such an indispensable part of lives that it is difficult to imagine even a day without having the internet on our mobile devices.
-In fact, without an internet connection, our smartphone feels like a useless box.
+The internet has become such an indispensable part of our lives that it is difficult to imagine even a day without having the internet on our mobile devices.
+In fact, without an internet connection, our smartphone feels like useless box.

 The time has come when 5G will be entering our lives to ease the access and navigation on the internet.
-Although 4G brought a great level of convenience in our lives, however, the rising number of devices connecting to the internet results in overloading of bandwidth.
+Although 4G brought a great level of convenience to our lives, however, the rising number of devices connecting to the internet results in an overloading of bandwidth.
 Eventually, the whole purpose of good speed and ease of internet access with 4G fails miserably.
 Fortunately, the 5G network claims to overcome all of the shortcomings of 4G to enable better access to the internet without overloading the bandwidth.

 What is 5G?

 The Fifth Generation mobile network (5G) is the upcoming revolution in mobile technology.
 The expectation from the 5G technology is new frequency bands with wider bandwidth for each frequency channel.
 It promises ultra high speed and innovative features that would make a mobile device as good as a laptop.
 5G will offer multiple gaming options, increased connectivity, more multimedia options, faster response time, zero latency, and many other features.

 5G will also aid developers in deploying applications that work well with fast and high-speed lower latency networks.

 Here are some features and benefits of 5G:

 - It will offer a higher and increased bit rate